Different types of input data

 Detections

 Including your detections is the easiest part.
 Copy the .csv files offloaded from your receivers to the detections folder that was created by the blankWorkspace() function and actel will know they are to be imported.
-Right now actel can upload files generated specifically for actel, or generated by VEMCO and THELMA manufactured receivers.
+Right now actel can upload files generated specifically for actel, or generated by Vemco/Innovasea and Thelma manufactured receivers*.
 If you have an receiver from a different manufacturer, or if you are using one of the supported manufacturers and get the warning displayed below, please contact me so we can solve the issue.

 Warning: File 'filename' does not match to any of the supported hydrophone file formats!
 If your file corresponds to a hydrophone log and actel did not recognize it, please get in contact through www.github.com/hugomflavio/actel/issues/new